emg110/algorand-qrcode/README.md

 Color of light module.
 Value must be in hex format (RGBA).<br>

+## Coming Soon

-## GS1 QR Codes
-What defines a GS1 qrcode is a header with metadata that describes your gs1 information.
+  > GS1 QR Codes : What defines a GS1 qrcode is a header with metadata that describes your gs1 information.

-(Coming soon...)
+  > More options: More configuration options on styling.

+  > Kanji QR Code Mode

+  > Advanced Masks: Advance masking formulas for practicality and beautification.

+  > QR Code Scanner: Fast and solid QR Code scanner for many type of QR Code.

+  > QR Code Scanner Components: QR Code Scanner HTML Component, React widget and Material-UI configurable CARD components.

 ## License